-In this blog post, you will learn how to edit your WordPress user profile and configure optional contact details.
+In this post, you will learn about editing your user profile.

-We will also show you how to create a “resources” box that automatically displays on your site in the “Author Archives” section and how to use this feature to better promote yourself and your business online.
+We will also show you how to create a biographical info section that will automatically display on your site in the “Author Archives” section and how to use this feature to better promote yourself and your business online.

-On the far right of the Toolbar is the “Howdy, User Name” section …
+At the far right-hand side at the top of your screen is the “Howdy, User Name” section …

-If you hover over this area with your mouse it displays your Gravatar image, your name and username, and also links pointing to your “Profile Screen” and a “Log Out” link …
+Hover over this section with your mouse and it displays an image of your Gravatar, your name and username, and also links to your “Profile Screen” and a “Log Out” link …

-Another way to access your user profile section from the dashboard menu is to go to Users > Your Profile …
+Another way to edit your user profile section from the dashboard navigation menu is to go to Users > Your Profile …

-The Profile area contains various subsections that allow you to manage information about your user account.
+The Profile section contains a number of subsections that allow you to view and manage information about your user account.

 - Personal Options